kwilkins/dnd/docs/west-marches/down-time-actions.md

 * Take one free Potion of Healing.(level 2)
 * Gain a one-time advantage on any Wisdom, Constitution, or Charisma skill or saving throw.(level 2)
     * Cannot have more than one at a time.
+* Spend 75gp to buy one Potion of Greater Healing(level 2)

-Improve this feature to level 3 to gain the following option:
+Improve this feature to level 4 to gain the following option:

-* Spend 75gp to buy a Potion of Greater Healing.
+* Take one free Potion of Greater Healing.

-## Jager Lodge (level 1)
+## Jager Lodge (level 2)
 Help catalog specimens, organize reports, and research uses for monsters and beasts.

 Proprietor: Jager Wynglass(Gnome Hunter)